mialkin/docs/dotnet/system/threading/semaphore.md

 Semaphores are of two types: local semaphores and named system semaphores.
 If you create a `Semaphore` object using a constructor that accepts a name, it is associated with an operating-system semaphore of that name.
 Named system semaphores are visible throughout the operating system, and can be used to synchronize the activities of processes.
 You can create multiple Semaphore objects that represent the same named system semaphore, and you can use the `OpenExisting` method to open an existing named system semaphore.
 A local semaphore exists only within your process.
 It can be used by any thread in your process that has a reference to the local `Semaphore` object.
 Each `Semaphore` object is a separate local semaphore.

+Note:
+> Unlike SemaphoreSlim class, Semaphore doesn't have any asynchornouse methods like WaitAsync().

 ## Links

 * [SemaphoreSlim](semaphoreslim.md)